What can I expect?

 PROGRAM FEES & MINIMUM STAYS

-Program fees for arrivals before 31st December 2015 are GB£ 1195 / US$ 2095 per four weeks with a minimum stay of eight weeks.
+Program fees for arrivals before 31st December 2015 are GB£ 1195 / US$ 2095 per four weeks with a minimum stay of four weeks.

 Your fee includes collection from the nearest airport to the project site, shared accommodation, three meals per day and memories to last a lifetime!.
 Invoice amount is charged on a per day basis.